 - Typically represents the leading software tool or product in a particular market or segment.
 These solutions are geared towards providing the best features and functions for a specific component within a process or workflow.

-- Vendors have specialists in the particular area of focus.
+- Vendors have specialists in a particular area of focus.

-- Multiple user interfaces that an organisation’s users must learn.
+- Multiple user interfaces that an organization’s users must learn.

 - Integration between different HR functions.

 - Potential for duplicated data entry and decreased productivity.

 At the same time, proponents – typically vendors – of integrated talent management systems extoll the virtues of simplicity – including a single user interface, the simplicity of working with just a single vendor, no integration challenges and perhaps even cost.
 Buy a single system from a single vendor, the theory goes, and all your HR problems will be solved – easily.

 Acendre’s Best-of-Breed Solutions — Beyond the Assumptions